 - Encourage sustainable transport use by promoting carshare schemes and requiring Green Travel Plans for new developments.

 Share your views

 This consultation is now closed.
 Thank you to everyone who provided feedback.
-We are now considering all responses and will share the findings on this page in April.
+We have completed a Consultation Summary Paper which documents the feedback response.